340:40-9-2. Case changes

 (b) The new provider's point-of-service machine shows the entire family share copayment owed for the month even when part of the copayment was applied to the previous provider.
 The worker calls the new provider and explains:

-(1) the client used a different provider for part of the month so part of the family share copayment is owed to the previous provider for the initial month;
+(1) part of the family share copayment is owed to the previous provider for the initial month;

-(2) when the provider receives the Totals Report for the first week the children start care, it will show how much copay, if any, to collect from the client.
+(2) the provider's Totals Report for the first week the child(ren) starts care will show how much copay, if any, to collect from the client.
 Prior to receiving payment for the first week of care, the provider has the option of:

-(A) requiring the client to pay the entire copayment until the provider knows how much of the month's copayment was applied at his or her facility; or
+(A) requiring the client to pay the entire family share copayment until the provider knows how much of the month's copayment was applied at his or her facility; or

-(3) when the provider requires the client pay the entire copayment, he or she must reimburse the client for the amount not applied to his or her facility after receiving payment from DHS.
+(3) when the provider requires the client pay the entire family share copayment, he or she must reimburse the client for the amount not applied to his or her facility after receiving OKDHS payment.

-(d) When the first provider reports the client left without paying the full family share copayment owed, the worker informs the provider that DHS only pays for services provided after the family share copayment is deducted.
-It is the provider's responsibility to collect the family share copayment from the client.
+(d) When the first provider reports the client left without paying the full family share copayment owed, the worker informs the provider that OKDHS only pays for services provided after the family share copayment is deducted.
+It is the provider's responsibility to collect the client's family share copayment.
 The worker counsels with the client about the importance of paying his or her family share copayment.

-(e) When the worker closes the child care authorization using a reason code other than "change of providers" before authorizing the new provider, the worker must choose "application approval" rather than "change of providers" in the "notice indicator" field.
+(e) When the worker does not use the reason code "change of providers" to close the child care authorization for the previous provider before authorizing the new provider, the worker must choose "application approval" rather than "change of providers" in the "notice indicator" field in the new authorization.
 The system only accepts "change of providers" in the "notice indicator" field when the reason code on the closed authorization is: